Skip to main content

 Can I have my exterior painted while I live in the home?

 Yes, with planning.
 Exterior painting is inherently low-impact on indoor life.
-Some scheduling consideration around bedrooms (avoid painting outside bedroom windows during early morning) and home offices.
+Some scheduling consideration around bedrooms (avoid spraying outside bedroom windows during early morning hours) and home offices.
+Plant and shrub protection is part of our standard scope so the manicured landscape on Vista and Curtis / Targee streets isn't compromised.

-Boise's exterior painting season is roughly April through October — temperatures need to be 50°F+ during application and overnight, with no rain forecast 24 hours after each coat.
-Booking lead times stretch to 4–8 weeks during peak season (May through September).
+Boise's exterior painting season runs roughly April through October — temperatures need to be 50°F+ during application and overnight, with no rain forecast 24 hours after each coat.
+Booking lead times stretch to 4–8 weeks during peak season (May–September).
+Off-season (April or October) often has better scheduling and the same paint-product performance — premium acrylic exteriors cure properly down to 35°F with the right product selection.

 What about wood rot or damage discovered during prep?

-We assess obvious damage during the consultation walkthrough and include reasonable repair scope in the contract.
-Hidden rot discovered during scraping is addressed via change order at standard hourly rate plus materials.
-Substantial rot sometimes warrants pausing the paint project for dedicated repair.
+We assess obvious damage during the consultation walkthrough and include reasonable rot-repair scope in the contract.
+Hidden rot discovered during scraping is addressed via change order at standard hourly rate plus matched-profile salvaged or new cedar.
+Substantial rot sometimes warrants pausing the paint project for dedicated repair scope.
+Built into Bench restoration repaint pricing rather than treated as a surprise.

-Do I need to repaint my whole house if just one elevation has failed?
+Do I need to repaint the whole house if just one elevation has failed?

-No — selective repaint of failing elevations is a viable approach if other elevations are in good condition.
-South-facing or west-facing elevations often fail faster from sun damage.
-We can paint only the failing elevation while preserving others, or focus on body painting on failing elevations plus trim across the whole house.
-Cost: $3,500–$8,500 typical for selective work.
+No — selective repaint of failing elevations is a viable approach when other elevations are in good condition.
+South-facing and west-facing elevations often fail faster from sun damage.
+We can paint only the failing elevation while preserving others, or focus on body paint on failing elevations plus trim across the whole house for visual consistency.
+Cost: $3,500–$8,500 typical for selective work on a Bench home.

 Ready to start your Boise Bench exterior painting project?